hermeznetwork/price-updater-service/README.md

 - MAIN_TIME_TO_UPDATE_PRICES (default: 30s):
     Time between updates executed by system.

-### Providers configuration
+### Providers Configuration

 There are two commands related to providers:

 1. `change-provider --provider <provider-name>`

     This command must be executed before the other commands.
-It tell's to system what provider must be executed.
+It tells the system what provider must be executed.

-    Also, he is used to change the provider in runtime.
+    It is used to change the provider in runtime.
     <details><summary><b>Show example</b></summary>

     ```bash